logsem/cerise/README.md

 ## Documentation

-TODO: add a Makefile target to create html files out of the code.
-Use [coqdoc-js](https://github.com/coq-community/coqdocjs) ?
+Documentation generated using Coqdoc can be created using `make html`.
+The html files will be available in the `html/` folder.

 ## Organization